 However, there are an ever-increasing number of lenders who are willing to work with specialist mortgage brokers, who have complete understanding of the financial side of contracting.
 By choosing to use the services of a specialist, a contractor can be sure that their application is presented in the best way, minimising the risk of a decline.

-When it come to your mortgage it’s best to be prepared with the correct documents and deposits, as this will make the process easier and faster.
+It’s best to be prepared with the correct documents and deposits, as this will make the mortgage process easier and faster.
 Documents vary from lender to lender and deposits can vary depending on the product you’re applying for and the location you choose to live in.

 To dig deeper into the documents and deposits you need, we’ve asked one of our experts, Senior Mortgages Consultant Ben Goble, to answer a few burning questions around documents and deposits, and shine a little light on how these can affect the mortgages process and why.